-Climb Aboard, the new exhibition at the Viking Ship Museum, is a story of voyaging across open sea.
+Climb Aboard, an inter-active exhibition at the Viking Ship Museum, is a story of voyaging across open sea.
 All that you see, hear, feel and sense with and within your body, while the day goes from clear, bright morning to an all-encompassing darkness.
 Changes in weather from blinding sunshine and a calm breeze, to storms, thunder and high seas.
 How the atmosphere shifts from boredom-induced stupor to one of dramatic energy.

 A cinematic projection of a distant horizon brings the walls around ships and sail to life and follows the hulls rhythm in the waves.
 Light from 30 LED lamps creates a vault of changing colours above the room and beams of light meets in a floating night sky.
 Authentic recordings from Sea Stallion and Ottar’s voyages is composed into a soundscape of creaking masts, the noise of the wind, the skipper’s commands and waves beating against the ship’s sides.